YamalLamine/100-DaysOfCode/README.md

 ---

 ## 📜 Rules
-1. Code for at least **34 minutes** every day.
-It's MY magic number, why do YOU care?
+1. Code for at least **34 minutes** every day. why do YOU care?
+It's MY magic number!
 2. Push progress to GitHub daily.
 3. Tweet progress using `#100DaysOfCode` (Optional).
 4. Build projects and improve problem-solving skills.